popphp/pop-nav/README.md

 --------
 `pop-nav` is a component for managing and rendering an HTML navigation tree.
 It includes support for injecting ACL functionality to display only the certain branches of the navigation tree that the current user role is allowed to access.
-For this, the `pop-acl` component is used.
+For that, the `pop-acl` component is used.

 `pop-nav` is a component of the [Pop PHP Framework](http://www.popphp.org/).